-Each time a fee is charged, notice will be given that a fee waiver may be requested.
-The notice will include directions as to how to apply for a waiver.
+Each time a fee is charged, notice is given that a fee waiver may be requested.
+The notice includes directions as to how to apply for a waiver.

-This policy will be provided to parents annually and posted on the division's website.
+This policy is provided to parents annually and posted on the division's website.